 As part of an overall wellness program, medical monitoring alleviates the physical part of addiction.
 The length of time at a medical detox center depends on your progress and care requirements.
 Once your body is drug and alcohol-free, and your brain chemistry is stabilized, you’ll be in a better place to deal with the issues that led or contributed to your substance use in the first place.

-What Kinds of Meditation Are Used in Medical Detox?
+What Kinds of Medication Are Used in Medical Detox?

 We use approved medications to ease the pain of physical withdrawal and prevent use later.
 That way, you’ll enter the intensive therapeutic phase of treatment with a clear mind and healthier body.
 The medications used are FDA-approved for this course of treatment, and they’re administered by trained doctors or medical support staff.
 They’re also formulated in such a way that makes them nearly impossible to abuse.